About the Indiana University Bloomington Libraries

 - Ability to meet the requirements of a tenure-track librarian position

-- Ability to handle multiple responsibilities in a rapidly changing environment
+- Demonstrated ability to handle multiple responsibilities in a rapidly changing environment

-Applications must be received prior to February 27, 2016.
+Review of applications will begin Friday, July 22, 2016.
+The position will remain open until filled.
 Interested candidates should review the application requirements and submit their application at: https://indiana.peopleadmin.com.
 Questions regarding the position or application process can be directed to: Jennifer Chaffin, Director of Human Resources, Libraries Human Resources, Herman B Wells Library 201, Indiana University, Bloomington, IN 47405 - Phone: 812-855-8196 - Fax: 812-855-2576 - Email: firstname.lastname@example.org.

 INDIANA UNIVERSITY BLOOMINGTON LIBRARIES

-- Contribute to university- and campus-wide initiatives to develop and design policies, services, and infrastructure to enable faculty and students to preserve and make available, and thus maximize the utility of, their research data.
+- Lead library contributions to university- and campus-wide initiatives to develop and design policies, services, and infrastructure to enable faculty and students to preserve and make available their research data, thus maximizing the utility of it.

 - Participate in the design and development of data services relative to the institutional repository (IR).